google/tachometer/README.md

 (and if we did want to know, we could add `0` to our horizons).

-Note that, if the _actual_ difference is very close to a horizon, then it is likely that the stopping condition will never be met, and the timeout will expire.
+Note that, if the _actual_ difference is very close to a horizon, then it is likely that the horizon will never be met, and the timeout will expire.

 ## Measurement modes